Ethnic groups in Chicago: Romani

-Romani people first came to Chicago during the large waves of Southern and Eastern European immigration to the United States in the 1880s until World War I. Approximately 5,000 to 10,000 Roma live in the Chicago area.
+Romani people first came to Chicago during the large waves of Southern and Eastern European immigration to the United States in the 1880s until World War I.

 Other Asian groups

 Of the Southeast Asians in Chicago, most of them are Vietnamese.
 Some of them are Laotians.
 There is a primarily Vietnamese neighborhood near Argyle Street in Uptown.

 As of 2006, several thousand Cambodians live in Chicago.
 Most of them are Buddhists and many had arrived in Chicago in 1979-1985 from rural areas after the Khmer Rouge killings.
 Many live in the same areas as Laotians and Vietnamese, while some who had gained economic status after arriving moved to the suburbs.
 The Cambodian Association is located in Uptown.

 As of 2006 there were fewer than 1,000 Indonesians in Chicago and its suburbs.
 As of that year the number of Indonesian restaurants was increasing.

 In December 1999, according to the Hmong National Development Inc., Chicago had about 500 Hmong people.

-Mongolians and Malaysians are present in Chicago.
+Afghans, Nepalese, Burmese, Singaporeans, Tibetans, Taiwanese, Mongolians and Malaysians are present in Chicago.